alifelongwork/alifelongwork.github.io/index.md

 # About Me

 I am an educator looking to innovate new ways of integrating education with Human-Computer Interactions.
-I have a B.Sc in Mechanical Engineering from California State University Northridge in 2015.
+I have earned a B.Sc in Mechanical Engineering from California State University Northridge in 2015.
 I have also earned a M.Sc in Physics from CSU Northridge in 2019.
 I am presently aiming for a PhD within a related field that will help integrate and promote educational research and development through technology.
+I think this is achievable through the integration of visualization

 ## Header 2